-The Variance application meets criterion (a) for the following reasons(s):
+The Variance application meets criterion (a) for the following reason(s):

-The subdivision request is for six (6) lots in keeping with the existing A-20a zoning.
-Although a dedicable water system is a requirement of the code, beyond the one existing water meter, the subject property is not able to be further supported by the present service facilities of the existing DWS system and it would be unreasonable to expect the owners to construct the required service upgrades to serve the six (6) lots.
-Therefore, it is reasonable that, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 6-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.
+The subdivision request is for two (2) lots in keeping with the existing A-20a zoning.
+Although a dedicable water system is a requirement of the code the subject property is not able to be supported by the present service facilities of the existing DWS system and it would be unreasonable to expect the owners to construct the required service upgrades to serve Lot 23-C-1 of the two (2) lots.
+Therefore, it is reasonable that, in lieu of constructing water system to DWS standards for both lots of the pending 2-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.